JeremyWalters/investec-logs-functions/README.md

 Create a Firebase Project on the [Firebase Console](https://console.firebase.google.com).

 Create a Firestore under the database tab on the [Firebase Console](https://console.firebase.google.com).

+Set Datastore to Native mode (has to be empty)

 ### 3. Install the Firebase CLI and enable Functions on your Firebase CLI